aquilesC/aquiles.me/content/open innovation.md

 Perhaps this is what happens in [[biotech]] when different companies possess platforms that may end up helping each other.

 What I am surprised about, is that there is, in principle, no correlation between open innovation and [[open hardware]].
 The purpose is not to make [[intellectual property]] publicly accessible, but just finding alternative [[business model]]s.

+Open Innovation, as far as its strict definition goes, does not really focus on [[knowledge spill-over]] and [[positive externalities]] but rather in finding ways of adopting the established role of [[patents]] and its intended purpose: [[Patents can be used to block third parties]], but without becoming blocks for innovation (see: [[patents should not be an obstacle for innovation]])